geoscixyz/em/content/case_histories/do27do18tkc/setup.rst

 +---------------------------+-----------------------------+

+The goal of our work is to determine how well our modern-day inversions of geophysical data compare with the latest geologic model.
+Although geologic and drilling information can be used to constrain the inversion, we specifically omit such a priori information from our inversions.
+Our goal is to investigate what geologic information can be provided by the geophysical data alone.

 Geological Background
 ---------------------

-Many different types of kimberlite can exist within a pipe, and unfortunately, there are several classifications and naming conventions (Pell, 1997;
+Many different types of kimberlite can exist within a pipe, and unfortunately, there are several classifications and naming conventions (:cite:`Pell1997`, Kjarsgaard, 2007).
-Kjarsgaard, 2007).
 Here, we divide kimbelitic rocks into three types based on their depositional environment: Hypabyssal (HK): intrusive, igneous, nonfragmented rock, root of volcanic pipe Volcaniclastic (VK): extrusive,